JeA: Brown Eyed Girls

 JeA is the one responsible for the creation of Brown Eyed Girls and was actively involved in the selection of the other members besides herself.
-The four members – JeA, Narsha, Ga In and Miryo – performed several small shows under the name "Crescendo" before officially debuting as Brown Eyed Girls in 2006.
+The four members – JeA, Narsha, Gain and Miryo – performed several small shows under the name "Crescendo" before officially debuting as Brown Eyed Girls in 2006.
 JeA is the leader and main vocalist of the group.

 Solo career

-JeA released her first solo album, "Just JeA", in 2013.
+JeA released her first solo album, Just JeA, in 2013.
 She is the last of the members of Brown Eyed Girls to release a solo album.

-Aside from being a singer she's also a composer and producer.
-She started composing for her group with their second album and later on wrote songs for other artists also.
-She expanded her resume by trying her hand on producing with the Brown Eyed Girls' The Original and her solo album.
+Aside from being a singer, she's also a composer and producer.
+She started composing for her group with their second album and later on wrote songs for other artists.
+She expanded her resume by trying her hand on producing with the Brown Eyed Girls and her solo album.

 On August 4, 2021, Mystic Story's contract with JeA expired.
-In November 2022, Jea signed with Green Snake E&M.
+In November 2022, JeA signed with Green Snake E&M.